 In addition to our diverse faculty, we have a wide array of technical equipment available, including a BSL 2+ tissue culture facility.

-Primary contact: Linda Chelico
+Primary contact: Joyce Wilson

 The Molecular Design Research Cluster is comprised of scientists interested in understanding the function of proteins in the cell at the molecular level, in normal physiology, and in disease.
 Our research has deep roots in structural biology — NMR spectroscopy, X-ray crystallography and an assortment of biophysical methods remain the favorite tools in our labs.
 Our projects span the range from lipid biosynthesis, bacterial flagella, and bacterial virulence effectors to proteins linked to schizophrenia and metal-dependent modulators of cancer metastasis.